0blio/fileGPS/README.md

 * Python requests library

 ### How to write a module
-Write a module is fairly simple and allows you to implement your custom ways of generating filename combinations.
+Writing a module is fairly simple and allows you to implement your custom ways of generating filename combinations.

 Below is a template for your modules:
 ```